 The Aachen Cathedral Treasure thus had a collection of artifacts worthy of the church’s high status during the Middle Ages.
 Despite a tumultuous history, most of the important items in the treasury have been preserved in the collection in Aachen itself.

 The Aachener Domschatz museum currently has around 100 artworks on display in a large modernly equipped building adjacent to the Aachen Cathedral.
-The items are grouped in five main themes: items related to Charlemagne, liturgy, the coronation of German kings, Mary, and other relics.
+The items are grouped into five main themes: items related to Charlemagne, liturgy, the coronation of German kings, Mary, and other relics.

 Some of the most important items can be seen for free in the choir of Aachen Cathedral, including the shrine of Charlemagne (Karlsschrein), the shrine of Mary (Marienschrein), the pulpit of Henry II (Heinrichkanzel), and the Pala d’Oro altarpiece.